 The height of the slices, number of tile rows of the tiles included in the slices when the uniform tile spacing is used, whose smallest values of the ID of the tiles in each slice are identical as arguments of the appending function are identical.

-An EVC media stream generated as output of the appending function shall comply to the following rules:
+An EVC media stream generated as output of the appending function shall comply with the following rules:

 The number of VCL NAL units in the output media stream is equal to the number of VCL NAL units in the input media stream.